brendanxmac/hts-hero/HTS-32-Notes.md

 (B)
 (I) In the case of apparel articles described in subdivision (h)(iv)(B)(II) of this note, subdivision (h)(iv)(B)(I) shall be applied by substituting "70,000,000" for "200,000,000".

-<sup>1/</sup> The Trade Preferences Extension Act of 2015 extended the preferences under HOPE (and HOPE II and HELP) until the close of December 19, 2025,

 (II) Apparel articles described in this subdivision are apparel articles described below that fall within the statistical reporting numbers of the tariff schedule (as in effect on May 23, 2010), enumerated below: